sdam-au/epigraphic_roads/README.md

 1. most common material
 1. typical range of physical dimensions etc.

-FUTURE STEPS: The example of a milestone inscription will be later expanded to all types of inscriptions in order to create a handbook for epigraphers.
+FUTURE STEPS: The example of a milestone inscription will be later expanded to all types of inscriptions in order to create a handbook for epigraphers, see subproject 1.

-**Subproject 1 - classification of inscriptions**
+#### Subproject 1 - classification of inscriptions

 Train a classification model (based on the data + metadata available through EDH dataset, 80,000+ records) to help classify an input dataset.

 Training dataset - use attributes (sorted from the most important):
-1. `clean_text_interpretive_word` = containing clean text of an inscription
+1. `clean_text_interpretive_word` = containing clean text of an inscription, text
-2. `type_of_inscription_clean` = containing cleaned typology for inscriptions
+2. `type_of_inscription_clean` = containing cleaned typology for inscriptions, 22 unique categories
-3. `material_clean` = cleaned material of the inscribed object
+3. `material_clean` = cleaned material of the inscribed object, 34 unique categories

 Additional attributes that can be used to improve the classification:
 5. `height_cm` = cleaned maximal height of the object